Chaldean National Congress

-History
+History and activities

-The Chaldean National Congress was originally founded on April 29, 2002 in San Diego, under the leadership of Dhia Putros and Ghassan Hanna.
-The formation of the party was announced at a rally by Sarhad Jammo, a Chaldean Catholic priest who was also based in San Diego.
-The party held a position of advocating for the rights of Chaldeans in the emerging government of Iraq following the U.S. invasion, albeit in the form of declaring them a distinct ethnicity from Assyrians.
-This was shared by Ghassan Hanna, who although tried to consolidate Chaldeans and Assyrians as one ethnic group, he continued to categorically reject a unifying ethnic background by noting the demographic changes between the two groups.
+The Chaldean National Congress was formed on April 29, 2002 in the United States, under the leadership of Dhia Putros and Ghassan Hanna Shathaya.
+The formation of the party was announced at a political rally by Sarhad Yawsip Jammo, a Chaldean Catholic bishop based in San Diego, in early January 2003.
+Jammo became a leading supporter of the party after its formation in order to mobilize Chaldean political involvement.

+The messaging of the party was to advocate for unity within the homeland and diaspora, as well as to raise awareness of Chaldean history and resist the effects of Arabization.
+From its formation, the party held a position of advocating for the inclusion of Chaldean Catholics in the emerging government of Iraq following the U.S. invasion, albeit in the form of declaring them a distinct ethnicity from Assyrians.
+These views were similarly shared by Shathaya, who although tried to consolidate Chaldeans and Assyrians as one ethnic group, continued to categorically reject a unifying ethnic background by noting the demographic changes between the two groups.
+Leaders of the party also rejected the compromise "Chaldo-Assyrian" label proposed.

-In July of 2003, the organization of the Baghdad branch of the part was decided on, being led by Fouad Bodagh.
-Around the same time, the party had been vocal about wanting Chaldean representation in the forthcoming Council of Representatives of Iraq, anxious about the possibility of a Shiite theocracy.
+In July 2003, the organization of the party's Baghdad branch, which had opened a month prior, was chosen, being led by Fouad Bodagh.
+Around the same time, Shathaya had been vocal about wanting Chaldean representation in the forthcoming Council of Representatives of Iraq, anxious about the possibility of a Shiite theocracy.
+The former executive director of the party was Joseph Kassab, who was also president of the party in Michigan.

-In the 2010 Iraqi parliamentary election, the party received 6,608 votes across all governorates, landing them behind the Chaldean Syriac Assyrian Popular Council and the Rafidain List in terms of number of votes but failing to win any seats.
-In 2012, Dhia Putros resigned from his position as secretary to join the Human Rights Commission of Iraqi Kurdistan as a chairman, beginning his position in 2013.
+In 2009, the Australian branch of the party supported a proposal to establish a memorial to the Assyrian genocide in Fairfield, New South Wales.
+In 2012, Putros resigned from his position as secretary to join the Human Rights Commission of Iraqi Kurdistan as a chairman, beginning his position in 2013.
+The personnel of the commission were said to have lacked human rights experience, owing their positions to party affiliation.
+In 2016, the CNC was a signatory alongside other Assyrian political parties on a joint statement calling for the unification of Assyrian militias for the purpose of security in the Nineveh Plains.
+The following year, the party continued its collaboration through "The March Agreement", calling for the creation of a Nineveh Plain province with international monitoring and guarantees for security.
+In June, the party was one of seven Assyrian political parties that participated in a conference in Brussels titled "A Future for Christians in Iraq", which advocated for the recognition of Assyrian victimization as genocide and for political autonomy.
+The party's leader at the time was Sameer Azzo Dawood Kozel.
+In 2025, the party received a delegation from the Syriac Heritage Museum in celebration of its 23rd anniversary.